imMichaelHarris/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The Document Object Model is an Object Model of the entire html page.
+It's not the actual HTML.

 2. What is an event?
+An event is everything that happens in the browser or an html element.

 3. What is an event listener?
+An event listener is when we listen for a specific event on an element.
+It takes two arguments -1.
+An event like when a user clicks, mouse over, keypress, etc.
+-2.
+The Callback function that will run everytime the event was triggered.
+We can also tie event listeners to the window object to listen for things like when the page loads, resize, or scrolls.

 4. Why would we convert a NodeList into an Array?
+We would convert a NodeList to an Array if we wanted to use useful methods that are only avialable to arrays such as '.map', '.reduce', '.filter', etc. NodeList are limited to 'forEach' if we wanted an easy way to loop.

 5. What is a component?
+A component is a reusable piece of code (mostly classes).
+They are used to build elements that have the same functionality and styling.

 ### Git Set up